Search by Keyword

 Songwriting History

-Arthur Alexander's R&B chart career continued off-and-on for many years, but without cracking the Billboard Top 40 again.
+Arthur Alexander's R&B chart career in the US continued off-and-on for a few years, but without ever cracking the Billboard Top 40 again.
 His closest attempt was in 1975 with a remake of an earlier self-penned song, “Every Day I Have To Cry Some” released on Buddah records, which he never received any money for even though it peaked at #45 on the Billboard Hot 100.
-Shortly after this, despite his repeated chart success over the years, Arthur Alexander dropped into obscurity.
+Shortly after this, despite repeated chart successes throughout the years, Arthur Alexander's musical career unfortunately dropped into obscurity.
 He had been struggling financially throughout his career and felt it was time to retire from the music business, becoming a bus driver in Cleveland, Ohio for a local social service organization.

-After being tracked down by former musician friends he had recorded with in Muscle Shoals, Alabama in the '60s, he was encouraged to make a comeback.
+After being tracked down by former musicial associates he had recorded with in Muscle Shoals, Alabama in the '60s, Arthur Alexander was thereby coaxed into making a comeback.
 He recorded the album “Lonely Just Like Me” in 1993, but suffered a fatal heart attack in June of that year, three days after a performance in Nashville, Tennessee.

 British "Please Please Me" album